developerSid/AwesomeJavaLibraryExamples/README.md

 ## [Google Guava](https://github.com/google/guava "Utility library of many things")

+Google's Guava library is the result of many internal and external Google projects that is useful as a base for many reusable components.
+Many of it's use cases seem more advanced than much of the stuff that available in Apache Commons.

+To run the examples

+1. java -cp Guava/build/libs/Guava.jar org.devict.jlib.guava.ExampleEventBus
+1. java -cp Guava/build/libs/Guava.jar org.devict.jlib.guava.ExampleTable

 ## [Logback](http://logback.qos.ch "Logback Logging Library")
 This is the logging library I prefer right now primarily because it allows for configuration through Groovy and implements the Slf4j (simple logging facade for java) natively.